rubyonjets/jets/notes/design.md

 ## Under the hood

-Lambda does not yet support ruby, so Jets uses a node shim and a bundled version of ruby to add ruby support.
-You should configure your functions to use at least 1.5GB of memory in order to keep the latency low.
-The overhead is of the node shim is about 500ms.
-If your application requires faster response times than than then you will have to wait for official ruby support from AWS.
+Lambda does not yet support ruby.
+So Jets uses a node shim and a bundled version of ruby to add support.

 ## Test